Visual & Cognitive

 Athletes must have excellent visual skills in order to triumph in their sports.
 Everyday expressions such as “the eyes lead the body,” “keep your eyes on the ball” and “you can’t hit what you can’t see” highlight the prevalence of this notion across athletics (Applebaum 2016).
 In fact, it is widely accepted across research domains that the most elite athletes exhibit significantly higher levels of visual and cognitive skills than those less skilled in their sports.

 Reflexion works by training and tracking specific visual and cognitive skills that play vital roles in sports performance and injury prevention alike.
 We call these skills cognitions and they are trained by completing drills.
-Each drill is a gamified activity that can be completed on the Edge® or the FlexTM, our premium visual & cognitive training equipment offerings.
-After you complete a drill, your results are automatically and instantaneously uploaded to the Reflexion Cloud where your cognitions are analyzed and stored so that you can track your progress over time.

 Dynamic Visual Acuity